shawn61cp/calibre2jellyfin/README.md

 ### Curation

+<strong><em><ins>Caveat Usor:</ins></em></strong> Several of following procedures use sqlite3 to access the Calibre metadata database directly.
+Read-only select statements should not present problems.
+Nevertheless it is a good idea to make a backup of such an important file.

 #### Listing Calibre author folders that will <em>not</em> be output by calibre2jellyfin.

 Step 1 - Get a list of author folders in the Calibre library.
 If by chance your 'ls' command is aliased to always output ansi color codes, prefix the ls command with a backslash '\ls' to run a non-aliased 'ls' and  prevent this.
 Otherwise these steps will not work.